KoBeWi/Godot-Spritesheet-Generator/README.md

 ## Origin

 The reason why this tool was created is that there isn't really any good spritesheet generator that can trim your frames.
 I had a big list of images that needed to be made into a spritesheet, but their problem was a huge transparent border around each frame.
-E.g. check this one (I added the outline to better denote the real size:
+E.g. check this one (I added the outline to better denote the real size):

 ![](https://github.com/KoBeWi/Godot-Spritesheet-Generator/blob/master/Media/ReadmeBug.png)